 In order to register for classes, students must have verification of two MMR (measles [rubella] /mumps/rubella) immunizations on record at ASU.
-The Immunization Records Submission Form can be found online at students.asu.edu/health/immunization.
+The Immunization Records Submission Form can be found online at asu.edu/health/parents/immunization.
 To verify that ASU has received and recorded the immunization documentation, students may go to MyASU (my.asu.edu), log in with their ASURITE ID and password, and look under Priority Tasks.
 If MMR documentation has not been recorded with the Student Health and Wellness Center, students will see a message requesting that they submit documentation.
 If students have a notification called MMR Immunization, they may click on the notification and follow the steps listed.
 If there is no message, then the documentation has been received and recorded.
-It takes approximately two days from the time ASU receives the documentation in advance of when they plan to register for classes.
+It takes approximately two days from the time ASU receives the documentation to record it in the system.
+Therefore, students must send/fax their MMR documentation in advance of when they plan to register for classes.
 (Please note: If students were born before 1/1/1957, verification is not required.)